The World Bank administers the ARTF with integrity and an emphasis on ensuring value for money in ARTF financing.

-As the ARTF Administrator, the World Bank applies a multi-layered fiduciary framework to ARTF projects that aims to establish strong controls, generate continuous learning, and build capacity.
+As the ARTF Administrator, the World Bank applies a multi-layered fiduciary control framework to ARTF projects that aims to establish strong controls, generate continuous learning, and build capacity.
 The approach combines the World Bank’s regular risk management and fiduciary control framework with ARTF-specific enhancements, including third-party monitoring covering both fiduciary controls and project monitoring and a portfolio-wide emphasis on fiduciary and safeguards measures supported by the Anti-Corruption Results Monitoring Action Program (ACReMAP) window.

 Even the strongest fiduciary controls cannot prevent fraud and corruption entirely.
-An independent unit withing the World Bank Group, the Integrity Vice Presidency, investigates and pursues sanctions related to allegations of fraud and corruption in World Bank Group financed projects, including projects financed by WB-administered trust funds such as the ARTF.
+An independent unit within the World Bank Group, the Integrity Vice Presidency, investigates and pursues sanctions related to allegations of fraud and corruption in World Bank Group financed projects, including projects financed by WB-administered trust funds such as the ARTF.
 The World Bank Group provides multiple channels, both attributable and anonymous, for reporting concerns about corruption.